inchworks/quizinch/docs/quiz-setup.md

 - All other file types are assumed to be pictures. jpg, jpeg, and png are recommended.

 ## Changes during the quiz
 You should not make changes during the quiz.
-However these changes can be made without the quiz restarting:
+However some changes can be made without the quiz restarting:
 - You can delete a team, if they have to leave the quiz.
+- You can make a change to a team's name.
-- (Is it possible to change a round's name?).
+- You can make a change to a round's title.
-- (Is it possible to change a question or answer?).
+- You can change the details of a question or answer, for example to correct an error.